MBCProject/mbc-markdown/discovery/application-window-discovery.md

 # Application Window Discovery

-Malware may attempt to get a listing of open application windows.
+Malware may attempt to gain information about the operating system and applications running on a system by enumerating open application windows.

 ## Methods